millerpuckette/freescream-rtos/README.txt

 Code for Free Ice Cream robots.
-UNless otherwise noted in source files, this is copyright H0TClub, with BSD license.
+Unless otherwise noted in source files, this is copyright H0TClub, with BSD license.

-This project uses the Espressif "IDF" (something-development-something) which includes freeRTOS.
-Clone me and then edit .git/info/exclude to add:
+This project uses the Espressif "IDF" (something-development-framework) which includes freeRTOS.

-    build
-    sdkconfig.old
-    sdkconfig

 SETTING UP COMPILE CHAIN IN LINUX: follow instructions in